sigp/solidity-security-blog/README.md

-In particular, there is one apparent *invariant*, that may be tempting to use but can in fact be manipulated by external users (regardless of the rules put in place in the smart contract) .This is the current ether stored in the contract.
+In particular, there is one apparent *invariant*, that may be tempting to use but can in fact be manipulated by external users (regardless of the rules put in place in the smart contract).
+This is the current ether stored in the contract.
 Often when developers first learn Solidity they have the misconception that a contract can only accept or obtain ether via payable functions.
 This misconception can lead to  contracts that have false